spec-dev/allo/guides/Writing-Live-Objects.md

 ```

 > [!NOTE]
 > This shouldn't actually be necessary unless you need a property value that isn't present on the event itself.
+Most of the time you can just set property values using event data and let Spec auto-upsert the Live Object record for you.

 # Referencing Other Classes